Cooking Turkey with Midyett Premium Rub

 Turkey cooking things:

-Meat thermometer...a probe thermometer that can be read outside of the oven is ideal.
+A probe thermometer that can be read outside of the oven is ideal.
 Among instant-read thermometers (next best thing), the gold standard is the Thermapen.
-You can get knockoffs that probably aren't as good but may work fine.
-If you're using something else, I would check the calibration, which you can do either with ice water or boiling water (the latter involves a little math).
+If you're using something else, check the calibration with ice water or boiling water (the latter involves a little math).
 Google "meat thermometer calibration" or something similar.
-You want an accurate thermometer.

-Also, I highly recommend this approach over brining the bird in a big pot of salty water.
-Brining gets salt into the meat, but it also gets extra water in there, and it can produce a turkey that is kind of washed-out in terms of flavor and hammy in texture.
-It's not the worst thing in the world, but if you can do better, why not do better?
+I highly recommend this approach over brining the bird in a big pot of salty water.
+Brining gets salt into the meat, but it also gets extra water in there, and it can produce a turkey that is washed-out in terms of flavor and hammy in texture.
+You can do better.

-Here's what I do, and I do it three days before I'm going to cook the bird, ideally starting on a morning.
+Three days before you're going to cook the bird, ideally starting on a morning:

-I take plenty of the aforementioned herbs, strip the leaves from the stems, and chop the leaves very finely.
-Then I put them in a bowl, and I add salt by eye.
-One good method is a tablespoon per 5lbs of turkey, but honestly I think I use more.
+Take plenty of the aforementioned herbs.
+Strip the leaves from the stems, and chop the leaves very finely.
+Put them in a bowl, and add salt by eye.
+A tablespoon per 5lbs of turkey is OK, but I use more.
 You can't really screw this up unless you overdo or underdo it by a lot.

 At this stage, I add about 1/3 as much Midyett Premium Rub as I've added in salt.
 There's more Rub coming later.
 I like a pretty traditional turkey flavor profile, though.
 You could go nuts with the Rub here and cut back on the other stuff if you like.

-I like to mash the mixture together at this point.
+Mash the mixture together.
 I use a mortar and pestle, but you can do it however you want.
-I wouldn't use a food processor, though.
-I think it brutalizes the leaves and makes them sad.

 Remove the neck and giblets from the turkey cavity.
 Take out the dumb little plastic pop-up thermometer if there is one.
 Do NOT rinse the bird.
 Sprinkle the mixture pretty liberally on all surfaces of the bird and in the body cavity.
 Pat it on the outside.

-Now you want to wrangle the bird into the big plastic bag you got.
+Wrangle the bird into the one of the big plastic bags you got.
 Tie it up.
-Then you want to wash up and wrangle THAT filled bag into another bag.
-You should have a pretty clean package at this point, and you can wipe off the outside of it with no worry of getting cleaning stuff on the bird itself.
+Then wash up tha bag, and wrangle it into another bag.
+You should have a pretty clean package at this point.
+You can wipe off the outside of it with no worry of getting cleaning stuff on the bird itself.

 Put the turkey breast-side down in the fridge.

-The turkey will be in the fridge for three days.
-Turn it every 12hrs or so, so it spends some time on all four "sides" of the bird.
+Turn it every 12hrs or so, so it spends some time on all four "sides" of the bird, over a three-day period.

 Here's what will happen: